kluctl/kluctl/docs/reference/commands/common-arguments.md

                                           "kluctl-results")
       --force-write-command-result        Force writing of command results, even if the command is run in dry-run mode.
       --keep-command-results-count int    Configure how many old command results to keep. (default 10) --write-command-result              Enable writing of command results into the cluster.
+This is enabled by default. (default true)

 ```
 <!-- END SECTION -->